 The product should not enter water courses as this may be dangerous for fish and other aquatic organisms.
 Any unused veterinary medicinal product or waste materials derived from such veterinary medicinal products should be disposed of in accordance with local requirements.

-Keep out of the reach and sight of children.
+Keep out of the sight and reach of children.

 For animal treatment only.